antonkarounis/duct-tape-hook/README.md

 ## Nginx set up and configuration

-For reference, here is a DigitalOcean guide to [install and configure Nginx](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-22-04), and another to [configure Nginx as a reverse proxy](https://www.digitalocean.com/community/tutorials/how-to-configure-nginx-as-a-reverse-proxy-on-ubuntu-22-04).
+For reference, this is a DigitalOcean guide to [install and configure Nginx](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-22-04), another to [set up SSL in Nginx with Let's Encrypt](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-22-04), and finally one to [configure Nginx as a reverse proxy](https://www.digitalocean.com/community/tutorials/how-to-configure-nginx-as-a-reverse-proxy-on-ubuntu-22-04).

 Below is an example Nginx configuration snippet (ex. `/etc/nginx/sites-available/[your_domain]`) to set up reverse proxying and whitelisting of ips.